 It is so ridiculously easy to make these Mediterranean roasted red peppers!
 You just halve the peppers and empty out the seeds, add some chopped garlic, olives and tomatoes, season with salt and pepper and pour over a glug of olive oil and a drizzle of pomegranate molasses.
 Then you pop it in the oven where it will slowly do its thing for ¾ hour until it's magically transformed into a delicious, juicy flavour bomb!

 They of course make a fantastic vegetable side dish to serve alongside a selection of other dishes or you could serve them as the main course with a green salad and some good crusty bread (gluten-free!) to mop up the juices.
-These roasted red peppers would also go really well with my Herby Quinoa Salad or with some crispy tofu cubes and a lovely rocket salad.
+These roasted red peppers would also go really well with my Herby Quinoa Salad or with some crispy tofu cubes, air fried green beans and a lovely rocket salad.

 I often have these roasted red peppers on toast as a quick working lunch at my desk because I can just prep them in 5 minutes and stick them in the oven to cook while I carry on working.